cue-lang/cuelang.org/content/docs/howto/use-the-built-in-functions-div-mod-quo-rem/en.md

 ---
-title: Using the builtin functions "div", "mod", "quo", and "rem"
+title: Using the built-in functions "div", "mod", "quo", and "rem"
 tags:
 - language
 - commented cue